denten-books/plain-text/main.md

 Geistigkeit*) [@hegel_werke:_1986].
 The idea overcomes matter to become both free from the constraints of the deterministic physical universe, yet gaining a measure of solidity in its concrete and tangible instantiation.

-Generations of critics, from Samuel Coleridge, W.K.
-Wimsatt, John Crowe Ransome, Theodor W. Adorno, Hans-Georg Gadamer, to Slavoj Žižek puzzled at the dual status of literature between the universal and the concrete.
-For example, for Coleridge, the excellence of Shakespeare's works consisted in "that union and interpenetration of the universal and the particular [@coleridge_friend_1969, 457]."
-Wimsatt cites these passages to write that "in one terminology or another this idea of a concrete universal is found in most metaphysical aesthetic of the eighteenth and nineteenth centuries [@wimsatt_verbal_1954, 72]."
-Wimsatt concludes to write that in each individual poem there is something "which can never be expressed in other terms."
-Like irrational numbers, poetry and poetic language for Wimsatt can only be approached at their limit, not as "all it would be, yet all that can be had [@wimsatt_structure_1947, 280]."
-Hegel's "universal concrete" formula captures an essential property of literature in its dual movement between the material and the ideal worlds.

 Like many foundational dichotomies in the Western tradition, the distinction between form and content has its roots in Platonic thought.
 For Plato, the